The Student Counselling Centre offers professional counselling services, free of charge and confidential, to the U of M students.

 Marlene Pomrenke:, (M.S.W.,Ph.D.) uses a strength-based, resilience framework in her work with students.
 She has extensive experience in the area of separation and divorce, communication and conflict resolution.
 She uses a narrative approach to collaborate with students, empowering them in their counselling process.

 Lisa Seymour (M.S.W.) approaches her work from a feminist perspective.
 Lisa values each person as the expert about her/his life experience.
 She views herself as a collaborator, guide, facilitator, and ally in the counselling process.
 She uses a variety of creative methods to assist and support individuals and groups as they transform personal and academic challenges into opportunities to empower and affirm themselves while connecting meaningfully with others.
 Her interests include gender issues, surviving trauma, self-esteem and communication.

-Donald Stewart (Ph.D., C. Psych.) is currently the Director of the Psychological Service Centre, where he coordinates clinical training activities for graduate students in Clinical Psychology.
-He also serves as Psychology Professional Practice Leader for the SCCC, where he is involved in supervision and training of psychology interns.
+Donald Stewart (Ph.D., C. Psych.) is currently the Executive Director, Student Support.
+He also serves as Psychology Professional Practice Leader for the SCC, where he is involved in supervision and training of psychology interns.